- The 5 Best CrossFit Grips Reviewed:

 At this point, if you haven’t experienced some kind of hand rip, are you really even doing CrossFit?!

-Because let’s face it, no one wants to end a WOD early for no reason – that’s why, if you find the right pair, grips can be one of the best pieces of equipment you can use for CrossFit.
+Because let’s face it, no one wants to end a WOD early if it can be avoided – that’s why, if you find the right pair, grips can be one of the best pieces of equipment you can use for CrossFit.

 With that in mind, we’ve performed a thorough review of the best CrossFit Grips we’ve found on the market today.